saiaravind19/TechNerd/docs/source/px4Sim/Installation.rst

 Download QGroundControl
 -----------------------------------

 To control and monitor your PX4 simulation, you need a Ground Control Station (GCS).
-Download QGroundControl from `http://qgroundcontrol.com/downloads/ <http://qgroundcontrol.com/downloads/>`_ and follow the installation instructions for your operating system.
+Download `QGroundControl <http://qgroundcontrol.com/downloads/>`_ and follow the installation instructions for your operating system.

 Now you're ready to take control of your PX4 simulation with QGroundControl!